chrisfcarroll/Consoleable/README.md

 # Consoleable

-A slightly-opinionated `dotnet new` for a component which may be used from the commandline or as an class library
+A slightly-opinionated `dotnet new` template for a component which may be used from the commandline or as an class library

 ### Opinions!
 What Opinions?